Buprestidae of South Australia

 Host plant notes

 Adults are often found on the trunks of Eucalypts with rough bark, including Stringybarks as well as species where the rough bark is mainly basal.
-One SA Museum specimen was collected from a planted Tuart, Eucalyptus gomphocephala, in Adelaide Hills.
-It is more commonly found on there on Messmate Stringybarks (E. obliqua).
+One SA Museum specimen was collected from a planted Tuart, Eucalyptus gomphocephala, in the Adelaide Hills.
+It is more commonly found there on Messmate Stringybarks (E. obliqua).

 Tepper 1887 reported the Stringybarks E. obliqua and E. baxteri (as E. capitellata) to be larval hosts, noting that 'the larva lives in the dry corky bark'.
-Another SA Eucalypt species, E. goniocalyx (Long-leaved Box) was identified as a larval host in NSW by Turner & Hawkeswood 1995a who found dead beetles found in dry bark and larval and pupal chambers in bark and sapwood.
+Another SA Eucalypt species, E. goniocalyx (Long-leaved Box) was identified as a larval host in NSW by Turner & Hawkeswood 1995a who found dead beetles in dry bark and larval and pupal chambers in bark and sapwood.

 ¹ LegendregionsSA State Herbarium regions (map)